kaustubha011110/Kaustubha/README.md

   - Highest_Population DESC
 - LIMIT
   - 10
-# 8. Find the country with lowest life expectancy and limit it to 10
+# 8. Find the country with lowest life expectancy, limit it to 10 and arrange in ascending order
 - SELECT
   - MIN(value) as Lowest_LifeExpectancy
 - FROM